DouglasD18/todo-list-using-clusters/README.md

 # Context

-API for CRUD of tasks using SOLID Principles, TDD, Design Patterns and background jobs in NodeJs.
+API for CRUD of tasks using SOLID Principles, TDD, Design Patterns and multiprocess in NodeJs.

 ## Technologies